wasmCloud/wasmcloud-dev-site/content/overview/_index.en.md

 type : "docs"
 ---

-wasmCloud is a secure, distributed actor platform with an autonomous mesh network built for bridging disparate and far-flung infrastructure.
+wasmCloud is a platform designed to help developers rapidly code secure-by-default business logic with a rapid feedback loop that is free from the burden of boilerplate, integrated dependencies, and tight coupling to non-functional requirements.

 The creators of this open source project believe that we can not only change the way developers build software for the better, but make it easier to secure, deploy, maintain, observe, and upgrade that software as well--all while reducing the amount of boilerplate we have to copy and paste.